 Buntz says she didn’t know anything about Bald Eagles before her sister told her about the cam, but she quickly picked up tidbits from her fellow fans, from clutch size (usually one to three eggs), to wingspans (as much as eight feet), to ways to tell males apart from females (ladies are larger, for one).

 Buntz is hardly the only one who has become obsessed with the flash of feathers on a computer screen.
-Since the Hays Bald Eagle Cam (named for the Pittsburgh neighborhood of Hays) went online in December of 2013, it has garnered more than 5 million views, with regular chatters hailing from as far away as Texas, California, Ireland, Holland, and Greece.
+Since the Hays Bald Eagle Cam (named for the Pittsburgh neighborhood of Hays and jointly operated by the Audubon Society of Western Pennsylvania) went online in December of 2013, it has garnered more than 5 million views, with regular chatters hailing from as far away as Texas, California, Ireland, Holland, and Greece.

 “For me, it’s an obsession,” says Annette Devinney, a Pittsburgh photographer who has been visiting the nest since the eagles arrived three years ago.
 As one of the chat-room moderators who lives close to the nest, Devinney, whose handle is annette_2014, has become a sort of mother hen to the group.
 One day last year, for instance, chatters heard a loud noise, "like a gunshot," says Devinney.
 She rushed out to the site to see what had happened, while chat-room members waited nervously for updates.
 Devinney reported, to everyone's relief, that the crack came from a tree that had fallen in the woods.
 Usually she goes to the nest to quell anxious chatters when the parents disappear for a day or so.
 "I go, locate the adult eagle, report back," she says.
 "Then everyone is happy."